CTRI ACHIEVE

 Contact Us for Your Training Needs

-CTRI Does Not Provide Crisis Counselling.
+We Do Not Provide Crisis Counselling.
 If you are in crisis, please call or text the number 988 to receive immediate support.
-This suicide and crisis helpline works in both Canada and the United States.

 Circle photo with blue background of Elliot Grisdale CTRI Indigenous Training Specialist